dotgreg/tiny-wechat-jssdk-server/README.md

 ## Installation
 1. **Setup API Server**
    1. Make sure to whitelist your server IP inside Wechat Official Account backend
-   2. copy config.example.php to config.php
+   2. Copy config.example.php to config.php
-   3. SECURE the keys folder that nobody outside your script can access it
+   3. Secure the keys folder that nobody outside your script can access it

    > ```
    > on Nginx you can use :